 Anna Hasper looks at the importance of engaging teenage learners.
 Anna explores what teens like, how they like to engage, and what factors enhance engagement.
 She provides a variety of engaging activities to help teachers create an effective learning environment.

-There are lesson materials including a worksheet and teacher’s notes at the bottom of this article as well as a link to a webinar for Macmillan English in which Anna discusses these ideas at length.
+There are lesson materials including a worksheet and teacher’s notes at the bottom of the article as well as a link to a webinar for Macmillan English in which Anna discusses these ideas at length.

 If you have ever taught teenagers, you know that teaching does not automatically lead to learning.
 Successful language learning depends not only on the teacher, but also on a key factor - creating a learning environment where everyone wants to learn.
 In short, it’s a classroom (face-to-face or online) that engages and motivates learners.
 So, what could that look like when teaching teenagers?